riseupnet/riseup_help/pages/vpn/linux/en.md

 If you get an error stating that "python" is missing from /usr/bin/env, you need to install python.
 This is the case for instance in Lubuntu, at least since version 19.04.

 ## Package Installation

+This is the recommended way to install on Debian Stable.

        echo "deb http://deb.leap.se/client release buster" | sudo tee -a /etc/apt/sources.list.d/leap.list curl https://deb.leap.se/apt.key | sudo apt-key add -